zuozhenggh/learning-library/solutions-library/ebs-move-improve/provision/provision.md

 4. Log in to Oracle E-Business Suite:

   a.
-Click [here](https://ebsholenv1.example.com/OA_HTML/AppsLocalLogin.jsp)to navigate to the URL in your browser.
+Click [here] (https://ebsholenv1.example.com/OA_HTML/AppsLocalLogin.jsp) to navigate to the URL in your browser.

   b.
 When prompted, accept the warning concerning the certificate coming from an unauthorized certificate authority as we are using a self-signed certificate.
 (You will change the certificate with your own when executing this procedure outside of this hands-on lab.)